Validator Compensation

 Subject: Monthly PIL to EUR Exchange - [Month/Year]

-├─ Confirms amount (500 PIL)
+├─ Confirms amount

 ├─ Confirms exchange rate (1 PIL = €1.00)

-├─ Provides transaction reference number
+├─ Provides transaction reference

 └─ Expected transfer date (within 7 business days)

-Step 4: Send PIL to Treasury
+Step 4: Transfer PIL to Foundation

 pilier-cli transfer \